SuperOffice/SuperOffice.WebApi-Samples/README.md

 |ClientSecret        |ca452f9c29870bc278017796cd16bd11                         |
 |PrivateKey          |See the code sample Program.cs, line 206.                |

-To get a **system user token** and **access token**, sign-in using the [DevNet-Tokens](https://devnet-tokens.azurewebsites.net/account/signin) application using the provided client ID and secret in the table above.
+To get a **system user token** and **access token**, sign-in using theï¿½[DevNet-Tokens](https://devnet-tokens.azurewebsites.net/account/signin)ï¿½application using the provided client ID and secret in the table above.
 When redirected back the web site, your System User Token is displayed on the page.

 Copy and paste both the System User token and Access Token from the page into each of the sample program.cs files to successfully run the code.